NVlabs/NP-CVP-MVSNet/README.md

 ## Evaluation
 The official Matlab evaluation code and ground-truth point cloud can be downloaded from [DTU website](https://roboimagedata.compute.dtu.dk/?page_id=36).

-The official evaluation code will compare the generated point cloud ```.ply``` files with ground-truth point cloud provided by DTU and report the *accuracy* and *completeness* score, shown in Table 1.
+The official evaluation code will compare the generated validation or testing point cloud ```.ply``` files with ground-truth point cloud provided by DTU and report the *accuracy* and *completeness* score, shown in Table 1.
 Overall score is the arithematic average of mean *accuracy* and mea *completeness* for all scans.

 <div align="center">
   <img src="./resources/dtu.png" height="200">